Evan Goyke

-Evan Goyke (born November 24, 1982) is an American attorney and academic serving as a member of the Wisconsin State Assembly.
-He was first elected in 2012 as a Democrat, succeeding fellow Democrat Tamara Grigsby.
-His father is former state senator Gary Goyke.
+Evan Goyke (born November 24, 1982) is an American lawyer, academic, and Democratic politician from Milwaukee, Wisconsin.
+He is the city attorney of Milwaukee, since April 2024, and previously represented western Milwaukee for six terms in the Wisconsin State Assembly, from 2013 to 2025.

+His father, Gary Goyke, was a member of the Wisconsin Senate in the 1970s and 1980s.

 Early life and education

 Goyke was born in Neenah, Wisconsin, the son of former state senator Gary Goyke.
 He earned a Bachelor of Arts in political science from St. John's University and a Juris Doctor from the Marquette University Law School.

 Career

 After graduating from law school, Goyke worked as an attorney in the Milwaukee office of the State Public Defender.
 He also became an Adjunct Assistant Professor at Marquette University Law School, where he has worked on the Milwaukee Street Law Project, in which Marquette second- and third-year law students participate in a weekly seminar; go on to teach an "introduction to law" course at local high schools; and finally conduct a citywide mock trial competition.

 When incumbent Grigsby was forced to decline re-nomination in the wake of her cancer problems, this heavily-Democratic district saw an eight-way primary election.
-Goyke faced a field which included Jarett Fields, an employee of the University of Wisconsin–Milwaukee and brother of Democratic incumbent Jason Fields of the neighboring 11th District, and six others.
+Goyke faced seven opponents in the crowded Democratic primary field.
+His opponents included Jarett Fields, an employee of the University of Wisconsin–Milwaukee and brother of Democratic incumbent Jason Fields of the neighboring 11th District.
 With 1,637 votes out of 4,399 (more than twice that of Fields, his nearest competitor), he achieved a plurality of 37.2%.
 In the November general election, he faced only Libertarian Melba Morris-Page, winning with 16,245 to Morris-Page's 2,133.
+Goyke went on to win re-election five times in this Assembly district.

+In the 2024 Spring election, Goyke was elected city attorney of Milwaukee with 63% of the vote.
+He defeated incumbent Tearman Spencer, whose one term as city attorney was plagued by scandal and controversy.
+Goyke took office April 16; he announced that he would not run for re-election to the State Assembly but would serve out the remainder of the 2023–2024 term.
+He was succeeded by fellow Democrat Margaret Arney.